hongchit/comp229sec002group2/README.md

 1. Use `dotenv` for environment variable (Vite config has to be fixed and not supported yet)
 2. Added `.vscode` for VSCode settings (extensions, auto-formatting on file save, etc)
 3. Logo file

+## Changes from Week 10

+1. Updated Project2